 You’re not finished, just because you picked your hops.
 If you prefer a fresh hop brew, put your hops straight into your kettle.
 If you would rather dry them first, you’ll need to get just the right balance of timing, moisture, and heat.

-Drying should take no more than 3 days, but you can speed it up with the oven.
+Drying process should take no more than 3 days, but you can speed it up with the oven.
 Check them often and don’t turn it up higher than 140 degrees.

 A drying screen can protect your hops while you allow them to dry.
 This keeps them dark, but you’ll still need to fluff them occasionally so the moist hops at the bottom come to the top.
 Using a fan can also speed it up.